matrix-org/synapse/docs/specification.rst

 joined.
 These rooms may also have a list of events associated with them.
 The purpose of 'syncing' is to present the current room and event information in a convenient, compact manner.
 The events returned are not limited to room events;
 presence events will also be returned.
-There are two APIs provided:
+A single syncing API is provided:

  - |initialSync|_ : A global sync which will present room and event information for all rooms the user has joined.

+..
+TODO-spec room-scoped initial sync
  - |/rooms/<room_id>/initialSync|_ : A sync scoped to a single room.
 Presents room and event information for this room only.

-..
-TODO-doc kegan
-  - TODO: JSON response format for both types
-  - TODO: when would you use global? when would you use scoped?
  - Room-scoped initial sync is Very Tricky because typically people would want to sync the room then listen for any new content from that point onwards.
 The event stream cannot do this for a single room currently.
-    Not sure if room-scoped initial sync should be included at this time.
+   As a result, commenting room-scoped initial sync at this time.

+The |initialSync|_ API contains the following keys:

+``presence``
+  Description:
+    Contains a list of presence information for users the client is interested in.
+  Format:
+    A JSON array of ``m.presence`` events.

+``end``
+  Description:
+    Contains an event stream token which can be used with the `Event Stream`_.
+  Format:
+    A string containing the event stream token.

+``rooms``
+  Description:
+    Contains a list of room information for all rooms the client has joined, and limited room information on rooms the client has been invited to.
+  Format:
+    A JSON array containing Room Information JSON objects.

+Room Information:
+  Description:
+    Contains all state events for the room, along with a limited amount of the most recent non-state events, configured via the ``limit`` query parameter.
+Also contains additional keys with room metadata, such as the ``room_id`` and the client's ``membership`` to the room.
+  Format:
+    A JSON object with the following keys:
+      ``room_id``
+        A string containing the ID of the room being described.
+      ``membership``
+        A string representing the client's membership status in this room.
+      ``messages``
+        An event stream JSON object containing a ``chunk`` of recent non-state events, along with an ``end`` token. *NB: The name of this key will be changed in a later version.*
+      ``state``
+        A JSON array containing all the current state events for this room.

 Getting events for a room
 -------------------------